dev-iderize/countrycodepicker/README.md

+# paste this in build.gradle(module)

+    implementation 'com.github.dev-iderize:countrycodepicker:0.2'

 # countrycodepicker

 Country code picker is used to bring up a bottom sheet dialog for picking up a country code with the flag and country name

-#for click action
+# for click action

     fun onTestClicked() {
         openCountryDialog(BASE_URL)
     }

-#for opening the country code dialog
+# for opening the country code dialog

     private fun openCountryDialog(url: String) {
         val dialogFragment = CountryPickerDialog.newInstance(url)